oneclickdapp/remix-plugin-one-click-dapp/README.md

 ### Install

-Within the [Remix IDE](https://remix.ethereum.org), click on the :electric_plug: symbol to open the plugin manager.
+Within the [Remix Alpha IDE](https://remix-alpha.ethereum.org), click on the :electric_plug: symbol to open the plugin manager.
+(Not sure when or how to move to the production version of Remix)

 Search for "One Click Dapp" and hit "Activate".